Allied Health Major

 Computer Science Minor

-The minor in computer science offers students an opportunity to acquire skills in the basics of computer science.
-Together with a major in the sciences, business, or another discipline, the computer science minor provides an extra advantage for competitive job markets.
+Become skilled in the basics of computer science, and pair this minor with a major in the sciences, business, or another discipline for an extra advantage in competitive job markets.

 Integrated Bachelor’s and Teaching Credential